laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Data Science Methods for Quality Improvements/Stability and Capability in Quality Improvement/Readme.md

 ## Brief Description

-- In this course, you will learn to analyze data in terms of process stability and statistical control and why having a stable process is imperative prior to performing statistical hypothesis testing.
-You will create statistical process control charts for both continuous and discrete data using R software.
-You will analyze data sets for statistical control using control rules based on probability.
-Additionally, you will learn how to assess a process with respect to how capable it is of meeting specifications, either internal or external, and make decisions about process improvement.
+In this course, I have learned to analyze data in terms of process stability and statistical control and why having a stable process is imperative prior to performing statistical hypothesis testing.
+I have created statistical process control charts for both continuous and discrete data using R software.
+I analyzed data sets for statistical control using control rules based on probability.
+Additionally, I learned how to assess a process with respect to how capable it is of meeting specifications, either internal or external, and make decisions about process improvement.

 ## Prior knowledge needed:
 ##### [Statistical Inference](https://github.com/laithrasheed/MSDS_Program_Private/tree/main/Data%20Science%20Foundations/Statistical%20Inference)